-Child protection information will be stored and handled in line with the principles set out in the Data Protection Act (1998) and the GDPR (2018) and the schools Data Protection Policy.
+Child protection information will be stored and handled in line with the principles set out in the Data Protection Act (1998) and the GDPR (2018) and the trust Data Protection Policy which can be found on our website.

 The Data Protection Act and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information will never be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.